RWEngelbrecht/yarvis/README.md

 Additional functionality will also be built in.

 ## TODO
-- installation script
+- integrate existing scripts
-- add appropriate aliases to ~/.*rc
+- use Makefile for init, update, etc. rules